Skip to content

 6. Manage Volunteer Performance and Impact

-7. Acknowledge, Celebrate, and Sustain Volunteer Involvement
+7. Recognize, Celebrate, and Sustain Volunteer Engagement

 Is it Worth Getting Certified in Volunteer Administration?